AliakbarCal15/Namak_Para/replit.md

 ## Overview

-This is a full-stack bakery management application built with React, TypeScript, Express.js, and PostgreSQL.
-The system provides comprehensive business management tools for a bakery operation, including order management, material tracking, profit calculations, and forecasting capabilities.
+This is a comprehensive Namak Para business management suite built with React, TypeScript, and localStorage.
+The application provides complete business management tools including order management, material tracking with editable pricing, profit calculations, and forecasting capabilities.
+Features real-time editable pricing for both raw materials and product selling prices.

 ## User Preferences